mui/tech-challenge-react/README.md

 ## Work environment

-To save you time, a working environment was created with Next.js/TypeScript/eslint/prettier/testing-library/Babel, etc.
+To save your time, a working environment was created with Next.js/TypeScript/eslint/prettier/testing-library/Babel, etc.
 It's a reproduction of the [mui/material-ui](https://github.com/mui/material-ui) repository.
 You can install this environment following these steps: